n0npax/n0npax.github.io/index.md

 I want to keep nice findings in single place to ensure I can easily share content with people.

+This page was created late July 2020, so more content will appear with the time :)

 ### Shell

 Please checkout `shell` tricks [here](shell)